Does Your Customer Research Provide Deep Insights to Improve the Customer Experience?

 Below is a graph that demonstrates this concept:

-The following graph highlights how high long-term customer satisfaction for one Australian organisation, resulted in strong customer loyalty and consistently positive business growth metrics:
+The following graph highlights how high long-term customer satisfaction for one agribusiness organisation, resulted in strong customer loyalty and consistently positive business growth metrics:

-The following graph highlights the increase in customer satisfaction for another Australian organisation, resulting in improved customer loyalty and business growth intentions:
+The following graph highlights the increase in customer satisfaction for another agribusiness organisation, resulting in improved customer loyalty and business growth intentions:

 The following graph highlights the decrease in customer satisfaction for another organisation, resulting in declining customer loyalty and negative business growth metrics: